 How it works: Parents load their online account with "credits" in order to customize and buy lunches in advance, and the meals are delivered in reusable boxes to the child's school before lunchtime.
 Empty boxes are then collected after lunch and returned to be cleaned and reused.

-What makes it unique: The company uses 100% organic fruits and veggies, all meats are grass fed and all chicken is free roaming.
+What makes it unique: The company uses 100% organic fruits and veggies, grass-fed meats and free-roaming chicken.
 Also, if kids don't want a hot lunch, they can pick and choose cold items to create their own 4-cup bento box.

 Average cost per meal: Varies depending on size (small, $6.50; medium, $7.25; large, $8).
 Add-ons (cold-pressed juices and extra snacks) are at an additional cost.